sdiehl/stephendiehl.com/posts/agda.md

 module Interactive where
 ```

-Load the code into interactive session by Pressing ``Ctrl-c
+Load the code into Emacs session by pressing ( <kbd class="light">Ctrl</kbd> <kbd class="light">c</kbd>
-Ctrl-l``.
++ <kbd class="light">Ctrl</kbd> <kbd class="light">l</kbd> ).
+Get used to this shortcut, you'll be spamming it
+  repeatedly!

-Agda uses unicode prolifically and Emacs can automaticlly
-translate some common latex shortcuts to unicode:
+Agda uses unicode prolifically and Emacs can automaticlly translate some common latex shortcuts to unicode
+when a the word is prefixed with a TeX style backslahs:

 <table>
 <tr>